 Appendix B - GOES-R Product Suite

-While the exact GOES-R product suite is still being refined, the list has both "baseline" and "option 2" products, most of which are from the ABI instrument.
-It is expected that more new products may be developed "day 2."
+While the exact GOES-R product suite is still being refined, the list has both 'baseline' and 'option 2' products.
+That said, it is expected that more new products will be developed 'day 2'.